CodeScop/Oge-Mai-Field-Guide/watexquests.md

 - **Type:** Battle
 - **Requirements:** Defeat 15 Jaihri
 - **Rewards:** 3 Harpoons
-- **Recommendations:** Go for it!
+- **Recommendations:** You'll have to go back to Riza to fight Jaihri, but... go ahead and go for it!
 Those Harpoons are always nice to have on hand, and Jaihri get you lots of valuable Hardwood (which at this point, you may be wanting to think about selling for Coins).

 ### Infected Raina Part 1